scopecone/engineering-metrics-study/docs/metric-definitions.md

 ### Per-repository collection options

 Each repository entry in `config/repos*.json` can declare a `method` that controls how deployment-like events are captured.
-Iteration one implements the `actions` method with the following options:
+The collector currently supports three strategies:

+### `method: "actions"`

+Scans GitHub Actions workflow runs, useful for projects that ship via CI pipelines.
+Options:

 ```json
 {